 cereneo is one of the world’s leading clinics in the field of stroke, trauma and brain disease rehabilitation.
 Our patients receive a personally tailored treatment plan, including the latest therapy methods and innovative technology.

-Every stroke rehabilitation programme is a long journey.
-But patients reach their goals faster if they are motivated.
+Every stroke rehabilitation programme is a long journey, but patients can utilise their full recovery potential and reach their goals faster, if they are motivated!